5 Ways to Study the Moon with Preschoolers

 Land on the moon

-The Apollo space craft has reached the moon.
+Now, it’s time to act out the first moon landing!
+The Apollo spacecraft has reached the moon.
 Peek out the window and have your child tell you what they see on the moon.
 Be prepared for some silly answers.
 My own kids get very imaginative at times!

-Explain that the Apollo spacecraft wasn’t able to actually land on the moon, so the astronauts used a lunar landing craft to travel from the spaceship to the moon.
+Explain that the Apollo spacecraft wasn’t able to actually land on the moon, so the astronauts used a lunar landing craft to travel from the spaceship to the surface of the moon.

 Have your preschooler pilot a lunar landing craft to the moon!